evamaxfield/phd/planning/year-2/yearly.md

 Sort of related: plan for applications to internships and grants.

-- [ ] Apply to AI2, Microsoft Research, Adobe Research, etc.
+- [ ] Apply to AI2, MSR, Adobe Research, etc.

 ### Publish